drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/X-9T2Oaj-5A)

-11. **TICKABLE** Typesetting mathematics is LaTeX's strength.
+11. Typesetting mathematics is LaTeX's strength.
 Add the following to your document:

         Mathematics can be typed in to \LaTeX\ as $x^2$ and/or \((a+b)^2=a^2+2ab+b^2\).